 You just landed that awesome job that is going to take your career to the next level.
 First of all, congratulations on the move.
 You have a lot of things that need to get taken care of to make it a smooth transition.
-You have to worry about your healthcare, direct deposit, HR paperwork, manuals, etc. Oh, and of course you want to make sure you hit the ground running and make a positive impact on the new company as quickly as possible.
+You have to worry about your healthcare, direct deposit, HR paperwork, manuals, etc. Oh, and of course you want to make sure you hit the ground running and make a positive impact quickly.

 Your second option would be to roll it over to your new company’s retirement plan.
 You just have to get the necessary paperwork together and make a phone call or two.
 The check gets made payable to the new 401k and you avoid any taxes or penalties.
 One advantage is that your new company’s retirement plan should have fairly competitive fees if your employer is meeting its fiduciary obligations to the plan.
 You shouldn’t assume that though.
 You should take the time to understand the fee structure and the limited investment options offered in the plan.